nkuznia/EntityFrameworkCore.Toolbox/README.md

 	{
 		modelBuilder.AddEnumReferenceTable<MyEnum>(); // Add enums one at a time

-		modelBuilder.AddEnumReferenceTables(); // Add all enums in the assembly }
+		modelBuilder.AddEnumReferenceTables(); // Add all enums in the context }
 ...
 }